-2 points if the Application includes a letter from a DCA Georgia Initiative for Community Housing (GICH) team (currently active or certified alumni as defined by GICH administrators) which:
+2 points if the Application includes a letter of support for the CQB from a DCA Georgia Initiative for Community Housing (GICH) team (currently active or certified alumni as defined by GICH administrators).
+There is no limit on the number CQB support letters a GICH team can provide.